CodebyL/Module4-FavBand/README.txt

-Struggling with putting in the the video.
+Simple website with one photo and one video.
+Added lists and headings